Southwest Conference: Early years

 L. Theo Bellmont, the University of Texas athletic director, sent out questionnaires to schools in Texas and neighboring states to gauge their interest in organizing an athletic conference.
 By March 1, 1914, a number of schools had responded favorably to the idea.

 The first organizational meeting of the conference was set for April 30, 1914; since not all schools involved could send representatives to attend that date, it was ultimately held on May 5 and 7 at the Oriental Hotel in Dallas, Texas.
 It was chaired by Bellmont, who originally wanted Louisiana State University and the University of Mississippi to join the conference as well, but they declined to do so.
 The Southwest Intercollegiate Athletic Conference became an official body on December 8 at a formal meeting at the Rice Hotel in Houston.

 Its early years saw fluctuation in membership; Southwestern (a comparatively smaller school) dropped out of the conference in 1916, and Southern Methodist University (SMU) joined in 1918, while Texas Christian University (TCU) became a member in 1923.
 Rice University left the conference in 1916, only to rejoin in 1918.

-Phillips University was a conference member for one year (1920).
-Oklahoma left in 1919 to join the Missouri Valley Intercollegiate Athletic Association (later known as the Big Eight Conference), and was followed by Oklahoma A&M in 1925.
-However, the series between Texas and Oklahoma would continue as a non-conference matchup in the annual Red River Rivalry game held in Dallas.
-From 1925 until 1991, the University of Arkansas would be the only conference member not located within the state of Texas.
+Phillips University competed as a conference member for one year (1920).
+Oklahoma departed in 1919 to join the Missouri Valley Intercollegiate Athletic Association (later reorganized as the Big Eight Conference) and was followed by Oklahoma A&M in 1925.
+The series between Texas and Oklahoma would still continue as a non-conference matchup in the annual Red River Rivalry game held in Dallas.
+From 1925 until 1991, the University of Arkansas would be the only conference member geographically outside the state of Texas.

 Prime years

 By 1925, the conference's name was shortened to simply Southwest Conference.
-After its organizational years, the conference settled into regularly scheduled meetings among its members, and began to gain stature nationwide.
+After its organizational years, the conference settled into regularly scheduled meetings among its members and began to gain stature nationwide.
 The SWC would be guided by seven commissioners, the first of whom, P. W. St. Clair, was appointed in 1938.
 In 1940, the conference took control of the then five-year-old Cotton Bowl Classic, which further established the prestige of both the bowl and the conference.
-Texas Technological College (now Texas Tech University) joined the SWC in 1958, followed by the University of Houston for the 1976 season (Houston won the SWC football championship in its first season in the league).
+Texas Technological College (now Texas Tech University) joined the SWC in 1958 from the Border Conference followed by the University of Houston for the 1976 season (Houston proceeded to win the SWC football championship in its first season of league play).